djangocon/2023.djangocon.eu/_pages/tickets.md

 <a class="button" href="{{ site.ticket_link }}" target="_blank">Buy Tickets Now!</a>

+## What's included?

+All tickets include access to all 3 conference days (29th - 31st May) and the 2 sprints days (1st - 2nd June).

+The following refreshments are included on the 3 conference days: mid-morning coffee and snack, lunch, afternoon coffee and snack.

+Tickets for the social event on 29th May can be purchased as an add-on to any conference ticket at a small additional cost.

+Childcare for the 3 conference days is free, but please let us know about your childcare requirements when purchasing your ticket.

 ## Don't Forget!

 - If your employer is paying, please use the corporate rate.
-- Childcare for the 3 conference days is free, but please let us know about your childcare requirements when purchasing your tickets.
+- Let us know about any childcare requirements when purchasing your ticket

 ## Cancellation and refund policy